| | | | |

 Max Oertel , every one an apostle of science, art and home

+culture.
 Among the men, who came in 1848 and

 the years following, were Karl Schurz, Franz Sigel, Peter